Cooladdi: Education

-There are no schools in Cooladi.
-The nearest government primary and secondary schools Charleville State School and Charleville State High School respectively both in Charleville to the north-east.
+There are no schools in Cooladdi.
+The nearest government primary and secondary schools Charleville State School and Charleville State High School respectively, both in Charleville to the north-east.
 However, only those living in the east of the locality would be within daily commuting range.
 Other options are distance education and boarding schools.

 Economy

 There are a number of homesteads in the locality: